jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 * Educate people on how to solve a problem
 * Entertain people so they’re distracted from their problems
-* Actually solve the problem yourself
+* Solve the problem yourself
 * Inspire people

 If you use your Twitter account to help people laugh, learn, or leverage things, you’ll have no problem getting more followers.
 When potential followers visit your Twitter feed, they are much more likely to hit the follow button and become a supporter.